kreative-kat/ko_ug_draft_conversion/user guide.md

 To try Kontain with a simple interpreted language example, go to [Tutorial #2: Build and Run a Java Kontainer][16]

-To try Kontain with your own application code, go to [Using Kontain with Your Compiled Language Application](#using-kontain-with-your-compiled-language-application) or [Using Kontain with Your Interpreted Language Application](#using-kontain-with-your-interpreted-language-application)
+To try Kontain with your own application code, go to [Using Kontain with Your Compiled Language Application][17] or [Using Kontain with Your Interpreted Language Application][27]

 ### Tutorial #1, Part A: Create and Run a Unikernel